 Miriam Goldberg, M.A. completed her Bachelor's degree in Social Work at Bar-Ilan University and her Master's degree in Community Mental Health at the University of Haifa.
 Her doctoral thesis is on the "Recovery from post-traumatic stress disorder: The contribution of peer support, self-disclosure and stigma."
 Miriam works as a research assistant for Prof. Dekel, where she is examining health care professionals' perceptions regarding patient recovery from PTSD.

 Talia Aqua completed her Bachelor's degree in Social Work at Bar-Ilan University.
 Talia is currently working on her research proposal, which focuses on families of asylum seekers from Eritrea.
-She is a social worker with the Mesila organization, which provides information and aid to the foreign community of Tel Aviv-Jaffa.
+She is a social worker with Mesila an aid and treatment center for asylum seekers and migrant workers in Tel-Aviv.